gcardi/FmtCppBuilder/README.md

 ```
 <img src="https://i.ibb.co/hmcr1K4/1-3-B1402-B1-A98-B-4640-ABF3-3-F7-AD098-A484.png" alt="Figure 1">

-I'ts a nice function the System.SysUtils.Format, apart from some 'glitches' with C++.
+It's a nice function the System.SysUtils.Format, apart from some 'glitches' with C++.
 For example, if you try to format floating point numbers other than long double (Extended in Delphi) there are problems.
 For example,  double is not supported out of the box
 with bcc32c.

 ```